davidvedenskii/how-to-test-ai/day-02-promptfoo-basics/README.md

 Welcome to Day 2 of **How to Test AI Apps**.
 Yesterday you explored common failure modes of LLMs; today you’ll learn how to **codify those checks in Promptfoo** so tests run automatically.

+Here is the official [Promptfoo documentation](https://www.promptfoo.dev/docs/intro/).
+Always refer to it whenever you need details.

 ---

 ## 0  📦 Install Promptfoo